wltrimbl/cmsc13600-course-materials/docs/HW-1-Python.md

 `git push origin hw_1`  # updates your github
 `git push partner hw_1`  # updates your partner's github (!)

 Don't be afraid of messing things up.
-Every change that you have added to git history with `git add` and `git commit` is something you can expect to get back from your history if you run the right commmands.
+Every change that you have added to git history with `git add` and `git commit` is something you can expect to get back from your history if you run the right commands.
 (This usually requires 10 minutes of skimming seemingly irrelevant discussion on stackoverflow, but that's modern life.)

 ## Grading ( 4 points)
 1. (2 points) `samplit-xxx.py` has correct behavior when used as above